New European Commentary

 Psa 13:2 How long shall I take counsel in my soul, having sorrow in my heart every day?
 How long shall my enemy triumph over me?-

 "My enemy" is clearly Saul (1 Sam.
 18:29; 19:17).
 The David who had once triumphed over his enemy Goliath now felt that Saul was triumphing over him.
 This, in the bigger Divine picture, may have been to keep David from pride at the amazing victory and triumph.
 David was indeed to triumph / be exalted over Saul (Ps.
-18:48), but he saw it is God triumphing / being exalted (Ps.
+18:48), but he saw it as God triumphing / being exalted (Ps.
 18:46).
 His praise Psalms are full of this word and idea- of the exaltation of God (Ps.
 57:5,11) and not himself.

 Psa 13:3 Look, and answer me, Yahweh my God.
 Give light to my eyes, lest I sleep in death-

 David was persuaded that he would one day be slain by Saul (1 Sam.
 27:1), yet here in Ps.
 13:3 and often in the Psalms he persuades himself, in the course of the same prayer, that in fact God will save him and keep His promise to make him king in Saul's place.
+By the end of the prayer, David is in quite another mood.
+But there is no record of any revelation to him during the prayer.
+He has asked that God "look" upon him... and surely as his prayer progressed, he realized that of course God sees and knows all things, and was indeed looking at him.

 Psa 13:4 lest my enemy say, I have prevailed against him; lest my adversaries rejoice when I fall-